 - Syntax highlighting

 - Code completion

-- Code generation and refactoring to improve quality of code
+- Code generation and refactoring to improve code quality

 One of the main factors that make VS Code popular is that it is lightweight.
 It also comes with keyboard shortcuts to help increase productivity and language intelligence features like code navigation to help you find files, definitions, implementations, and symbols easily.